kapoios123/Employee-Productivity-Activity-Monitoring-System/README.md

 Both applications feature an intelligent setup process to ensure they work in any environment:

 ### How to Connect the Database
-1. **Initial Launch:** On the first run, if the application cannot find the database (e.g., if you haven't set the network path yet), it will notify you.
+1. **Initial Launch:** On the first run, if the application cannot find the database, it will notify you.
 2. **Setup via UI:** Go to the **Settings** section within the Admin app, click **Browse**, and select your `archer.db` file.
 3. **Auto-Configuration:** Once you hit **Apply**, the app generates a `config.ini` file.
 From that point on, both the Admin and Client will load the correct path automatically without any manual intervention.